 In any subsequent liquidation, dissolution, or winding up of the Post-Emergence Entities, the New Equity Interests and the GUC Warrants would rank below all debt claims against the Post-Emergence Entities, including claims under the Exit Facility.
-As a result, holders of the New Equity Interests will not be entitled to receive any payment or other distribution of assets upon the liquidation, dissolution, or winding up of the Post-Emergence Entities until after all the Post-Emergence Entities' obligations to their debt holders have been satisfied, including the Exit Facility obligations.
+As a result, holders of the New Equity Interests will not be entitled to receive any payment or other distribution of assets upon the liquidation, dissolution, or winding up of the Post-Emergence Entities until after all the Postv.
+Trading Value of New Equity Interests

+Emergence Entities' obligations to their debt holders have been satisfied, including the Exit Facility obligations.